freelan-developers/freelan/README.md

    - Diffie-Hellman
    - EVP PKEY

-And here is what is left to be done:

- - X509

 Note: Support for SSL/TLS/DTLS is **NOT** planned as they do not belong to the OpenSSL crypto library.